mindee/mindee-api-ruby/README.md

 ### V1
-This is the legacy platform located here:
+This is the platform located here:

 https://platform.mindee.com/